Accelerating Gradient Tracking with Periodic Global Averaging: Numerical experiments

 where the decision variable is $x \in \reals^d$, $x[j]$ is the $j$th component of~$x$, and $\{(A_i,b_i)\}_{i=1}^n \subset \reals^{m_i \times d} \times \reals^{m_i}$ are the local data held by agent~$i$.
 In our simulation, we set $\lambda=0.01$, $n=64$, $d=20$, $m_i = 500$ for all $i \in [n]$, and the entries of each $A_i$ are drawn independently from standard Gaussian distribution.
 For all $i \in [n]$, we randomly generate $\xtilde_i \in \reals^d$ and set $b_i = A_i \xtilde_i + z_i$, where $z_i \sim \cN(0, 0.01)$ are drawn independently.
 We test \cref{alg:gt} on various topologies, including the ring graph, 2D-MeshGrid, star graph, and static hypercuboid \cite{NJYU23}.

 The simulation results depicted in \cref{fig:result} show the superiority of the PGA operation and align with the theoretical insight from \cref{thm:conv} and \cref{cor:conv}.
 For the sparse ring graph (\cref{fig:Ring}), PGA helps reduce the stochastic noise caused by stochastic gradients, and GT-PGA converges to a more accurate solution compared to vanilla GT.
 For 2D-MeshGrid and the star graph, GT-PGA exhibits a better practical performance in terms of convergence rate.
 For static hyper-cuboids, the benefit of GT-PGA is marginal, potentially because of the desirable properties of static hyper-cuboids \cite{NJYU23}.
+The simulation results in \cref{fig:result} also reveal the inherent properties of graphs: sparser graphs require more frequent global averaging operations.
+To provide a concrete example, each node in the ring graph has fewer neighbors compared to 2D MeshGrid, so information is harder to be evenly distributed across nodes through communication.
+As a result, a higher frequency of global averaging operations tends to yield better performance for the ring graph.

+The simulation results shown in \cref{fig:result-LU-GT} demonstrate that the GT-PGA algorithm significantly outperforms LU-GT across all topologies, which is consistent with the theoretical insights from \cref{thm:conv}.